-(m) Goodwill and Other Intangible Assets
+(n) Goodwill and Other Intangible Assets

 Goodwill and other intangible assets include goodwill, unamortizable intangible assets and amortizable intangible assets.
 Amortizable intangible assets (those intangible assets with definite estimated useful lives) are initially recorded at fair value and amortized, using the straight-line method, over their estimated useful lives.
-At December 31, 2010, amortizable intangible assets include existing technology, trade names, distribution agreements, customer relationships and patents.
-These amortizable intangible assets are amortized on a straight-line basis over 7 to 15 years, 15 years, 5 years, 5 to 15 years and 15 years, respectively.
+At December 31, 2011, amortizable intangible assets include existing technology, trade names, distribution agreements, customer relationships and patents.
+These amortizable intangible assets are amortized on a straight-line basis over 7 to 15 years, 15 years, 5 to 15 years and 15 years, respectively.

-Goodwill and unamortizable intangible assets acquired in a business combination and determined to have an indefinite useful life are not amortized, but instead tested for impairment annually or more frequently if events or changes in circumstances indicate that the asset might be impaired, in accordance with the provisions of FASB ASC 350, "Intangibles-Goodwill and Other".
+Goodwill and unamortizable intangible assets acquired in a business combination and determined to have an indefinite useful life are not amortized, but instead are tested for impairment annually or more frequently if events or changes in circumstances indicate that the asset might be impaired, in accordance with the provisions of FASB ASC 350, "Intangibles-Goodwill and Other".

+For the purpose of its goodwill analysis, the Company has three reporting units, the Physiology division reporting unit, Molecular Biology division reporting unit and the RMD reporting unit.
+The Company conducted its annual impairment analysis in the fourth quarter of fiscal year 2011.
 The goodwill impairment test is a two-step process.
-The first step of the impairment analysis compares the Company's fair value to its carrying value to determine if there is any indication of impairment.
+The first step of the impairment analysis compares the reporting unit's fair value to its carrying value to determine if there is any indication of impairment.
 Step two of the analysis compares the implied fair value of goodwill to its carrying amount in a manner similar to a purchase price allocation for business combination.
 If the carrying amount of goodwill exceeds its implied fair value, an impairment loss is recognized equal to that excess.
-For unamortizable intangible assets if the carrying amount exceeds the fair value of the asset, we would write-down the unamortizable intangible asset to fair value.
+For unamortizable intangible assets if the carrying amount exceeds the fair value of the asset, we would write down the unamortizable intangible asset to fair value.

-Management performed a goodwill impairment test at December 31, 2010 in accordance with FASB ASC 350.
-We calculated the estimated fair value of each of the Company's reporting units as at December 31, 2010.
+We calculated the estimated fair value of each of the Company's reporting units as at December 31, 2011.
 Management arrived at the estimated fair values by preparing discounted cash flow analyses using updated financial projections of the reporting units' estimated future operating results and discounted to present value using appropriate discount rates.
-At December 31, 2010, the market capitalization of the Company's common shares was \$115.5 million and the carrying value of net assets was \$90.2 million.
-We reconciled our fair value calculations to our overall market capitalization to help determine the reasonableness of our assumptions.
+At December 31, 2011, the fair value of the reporting units significantly exceeded the carrying value.
+We reconciled the aggregate fair value of our reporting units to our overall market capitalization to help determine the reasonableness of our assumptions.
 We concluded that none of the Company's goodwill was impaired.

-(n) Impairment or Disposal of Long-Lived Assets
+(o) Impairment of Long-Lived Assets

 We assess the recoverability of our long-lived assets that are held for use, such as property, plant and equipment and amortizable intangible assets in accordance with FASB ASC 360, "Property, Plant and Equipment" when events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
-Recoverability of assets or an asset group to be held and used is measured by a comparison of the carrying amount of an asset or asset group to estimated undiscounted future cash flows expected to be generated by the asset or the asset group.
+Recoverability of assets or an asset group to be held and used is measured by a comparison of the carrying amount of an asset or asset group.
 Cash flow projections are based on trends of historical performance and management's estimate of future performance.
 If the carrying amount of the asset or asset group exceeds the estimated future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset or asset group exceeds its estimated fair value.